India sees biggest surge in people spending time on apps

-New Delhi, April 9 (IANS) Amid remote work and learning as billions stay home during the pandemic, consumers are spending 4.2 hours a day on apps globally on average, up 30 per cent compared to two years prior.
+New Delhi: Amid remote work and learning as billions stay home during the pandemic, consumers are spending 4.2 hours a day on apps globally on average, up 30 per cent compared to two years prior.
 The biggest surge has been spotted in India as consumers spent 80 per cent more time in apps in Q1 2021 than they did in Q1 2019 in the country.

 In the January-March period this year, daily time spent passed four hours in the US, Turkey, Mexico and India for the first time.
 In Brazil, South Korea and Indonesia, it was more than five hours.